madrobby/pragmatic.js/README.md

 ## TL;DR

 ### General coding:
-* Use short and concise expressions
-* Prefer functional programming over for or while loops
 * Use long, descriptive variable and method names
 * Use blank lines to separate "paragraphs" of code for readability
 * Use comments to describe non-obvious code behavior